ftondolo/SUSTAIN/README.md

 # SUSTAIN
-Final project for CMSC20900: Computers for Learning made with Caroline "Kiki" Apple and Camila Cuesta Arcentales A Unity C# educational game designed to teach children ages 11-13 about sustainability.
+Final project for CMSC20900: Computers for Learning made with Caroline Apple and Camila Arcentales.
+A Unity C# educational game designed to teach children ages 11-13 about sustainability.

 <details open="open">